-Each class teacher has a large note bag into which is placed all monies brought to the school (other than canteen money).
-Monies may include school fees, excursion money, sport money etc. All monies are collected first thing in the morning and sent to the office.
+Cash amounts will be accepted, however are not encouraged.
+All monies are collected first thing in the morning and sent to the office.
 Money sent to school should be placed in a sealed envelope, indicating child's name, class, amount and purpose e.g. Year 3 excursion.
-For information regarding this app please see the school office.

-SCHOOL FEES (BASED ON TIME OF PRINTING JANUARY 2021)
+SCHOOL FEES (BASED ON TIME OF PRINTING NOVEMBER 2022)